-18. And the Sadducees come to him. who sav that there is no resurrection: and they interrogated him, saying, 19.
-Master.
-Moses wrote to us, that, if any man's brother die, and leave a wife, and do not leave children, his brother shall take his wife, and raise up seed to his brother.
-20. There were seven brothers; and the first took a wife, and he, dying, left no seed.
-21. And the second took her, and died. and neither did he leave any seed; and the third
+18. And the Sadducees come to him, who say that there is no resurrection; and they interrogated him, saying, 19.
+Master, Moses wrote to us, that, if any man's brother die, and leave a wife, and do not leave children, his brother shall take his wife, and raise up seed to the dead, that they rise again, have you not read in the book of Moses, how God spoke to him in the bush, saying, I am the God of Abraham, and the God of Isaac, and the God of Jacob?
+27. God is not the God of the dead, but the God of the living; therefore you greatly err.

-27. And some of the Sadducees, who say that there is no resurrection. came. and interrogated him, 28.
-Saying, Master, Moses wrote to us. that if any man's brother die having a wife, and he die without children. his brother shall take his wife, and raise up seed to his brother.
-29. Now there were seven brothers, and the first took a wife, and died without children.
-30. And the second took her, and also died without children.
-31. And the third took her, and in like manner all the seven, and left no children, and died.
-32. Last of all the
+27. And some of the Sadducees, who say that there is no resurrection, came, and interrogated him, 28.
+Saying, Master, Moses wrote to us, that if any man's brother die having a wife, and he die without children, his brother shall take his wife, and raise up seed to his brother.
+29. Now there were seven that the Lord is the God of Abraham, and the God of Isaac, and the God of Jacob.